Honey, I Shrunk the Startups!

 Of course, some businesses don’t need a lot of money to get big.
 Others are happy to remain small.
 But there are big ideas that take time and money, and though there is still plenty of funding available, no one could deny the mood among Internet startups has changed.

 Could Amazon’s Jeff Bezos show up on Sand Hill Road today to pitch a company that would lose money on software, on warehouses and distribution centers – for years?
 He might get his idea funded; he’d more likely get talked out of it.
-It’s so easy to nudge enterpreneurs — and people in general — toward smaller things.
+It’s so easy to nudge entrepreneurs — and people in general — toward smaller things.

 What I’m Looking for in TechCrunch50